yomiplush/no-gpu-potato-pcvr-vrchat/README.md

-# Optimized Potato PCVR for VRChat (Flatpak + WiVRN)
+# 🚀 Optimized Potato PCVR for VRChat (Flatpak + WiVRn)
 <img src="https://for-github-resource.pages.dev/header.webp" width="800" alt="header"><br>

-This repository provides an aggressive optimization guide for running VRChat on extremely low-end systems, integrated GPUs (iGPU), or **"Potato PCs."** While **CachyOS** is the recommended distribution for maximum performance, this guide covers all major Linux environments.
+This repository provides an aggressive, **ToS-friendly** optimization guide for running VRChat on extremely low-end systems, integrated GPUs (iGPU), or **"Potato PCs."** ### 🛡️ Compliance & Safety First
+This guide is built with strict adherence to the **VRChat Terms of Service (ToS)**.
+* **NO Client Modding:** We do not modify VRChat's binaries, `.dll` files, or internal assets.
+* **NO EAC Bypass:** This setup works fully within the Easy Anti-Cheat (EAC) environment.
+* **Pure Optimization:** All performance gains come from Linux system-level tuning (Proton, DXVK, and GameMode) and official VRChat launch arguments.

+While **CachyOS** is the recommended distribution for its optimized kernel and performance-oriented repository, this guide is applicable to all major Linux environments.

+---

 ---
 # Proof of Concept